-The partners agree to engage in activities that will address the seven critical success factors identified in Envision the Possibilities: An Integrated Strategic Plan for Virginia's Mental Health, Mental Retardation and Substance Abuse Services System, January 2006.
-These critical success factors, listed below and described more fully in the Integrated Strategic Plan, are required to transform the current service system's crisis response orientation to one that provides incentives and rewards for implementing the vision of a recovery and resilience-oriented and person-centered system of services and supports.
+The partners agree to engage in activities that will address the following seven critical success factors.
+These critical success factors are required to transform the current service system's crisis response orientation to one that provides incentives and rewards for implementing the vision of a recovery and resilience-oriented and person-centered system of services and supports.
 Successful achievement of these critical success factors will require the support and collective ownership of all system stakeholders.

 - 1. Virginia successfully implements a recovery and resilience-oriented and person-centered system of services and supports. - 2.
 Publicly funded services and supports that meet growing mental health, developmental, and substance use disorder services needs are available and accessible across the Commonwealth. - 3.
-Funding incentives and practices support and sustain quality care focused on individuals receiving services and supports, promote innovation, and assure efficiency and cost-effectiveness.

-- 4. State facility and community infrastructure and technology efficiently and appropriately meet the needs of individuals receiving services and supports. - 5.
+Funding incentives and practices support and sustain quality care focused on individuals receiving services and supports, promote innovation, and assure efficiency and cost-effectiveness. - 4.
+State facility and community infrastructure and technology efficiently and appropriately meet the needs of individuals receiving services and supports. - 5.
 A competent and well-trained mental health, developmental, and substance use disorder services system workforce provides needed services and supports. - 6.
 Effective service delivery and utilization management assures that individuals and their families receive services and supports that are appropriate to their needs. - 7.
 Mental health, developmental, and substance use disorder services and supports meet the highest standards of quality and accountability.